Three students sitting and smiling outside

 You don’t want to end up doing something you hate, so you have to find out what works for you.
 What are you good at?
 What’s your best subject in school?
 What do you absolutely never want to do again?
 Basically, what are your strengths and weaknesses?

 These are all questions that will kick-start the process of narrowing down what career is best for you.
 Take time to explore your interests and values and think about your strongest qualities.
-Then, write it all down, and figure out what jobs align with those.
 If you love crunching numbers and you aced your math classes, try looking into financial jobs.
 If you’ve always been into marketing and selling, consider a career in business.
-Self-reflection and research are necessary steps in this journey because they’ll ensure you end up doing something that you’re passionate about.
+Career tests and Google are great resources in helping you figure out what sorts of jobs align with your interests.

 Visualize your success